Biblical Dream Interpretation Guide &amp Insights

 Visions vs. Dreams: Distinctions in the Bible

 The Bible makes a clear difference between dreams and visions.
+In the Old Testament, dreams and visions were used as means by which God communicated with both believers and non-believers.
 Visions are messages we see while awake.
 Dreams, however, need careful analysis to understand their meaning.

 Joseph and Daniel interpreted dreams with symbols.
 But prophets like Samuel got direct visions.
 This shows the importance of understanding dreams with spiritual insight.